Zone Look-up Map

 - Cannabis cultivation - Applies to growing cannabis completely indoors.

-- For zones that allow this use, see Table 4-2-1 Industrial Uses Category in the Manufacturing, Fabrication, and Assembly Sub-category for Cannabis cultivation use.
+- For zones that allow this use, see Table 4-2-1 Industrial Uses Category in the Manufacturing, Fabrication, and Assembly Sub-category for cannabis cultivation use.

-- See Subsection 4-3(E)(2) for use-specific standards.
+- See Subsection 4-3(E)(2) for use-specific standards for cannabis cultivation.

-- Size limited to 10,000 sf in MX zone district.
+- Size limited to 10,000 square feet in any mixed use zone district.

 - See Section 7-1 for definition.